gnocchiarsugo/MLPNS/README.md

 # MLPNS
-Machine Learning For Physics and the Natural Sciences
+Machine Learning for Physics and the Natural Sciences